-If you’re looking to lose weight by having surgery, you aren’t alone.
-Millions of people each year line up to try various weight loss techniques, and hundreds of thousands are looking at weight loss surgeries to help them reach their weight loss goals.
+If you’re looking to lose weight by having surgery, many types of weight loss procedures are extremely effective.
 Fortunately, the Roux-en-Y Gastric Bypass surgery is a reasonably safe and effective surgery for weight-loss patients.
-In 2008, 200,000 people had this operation, and most have had favorable results with the surgery.
+In 2008, 200,000 people had this operation, and most had favorable results with the surgery.

-How Does Roux-En-Y Gastric Bypass Surgery Work?
+1. How Does Roux-En-Y Gastric Bypass Surgery Work?

-The Roux-En-Y Gastric Bypass surgery makes the stomach smaller and makes you able to eat a lot less.
-Food then passes through the stomach, and it allows food to skip the small intestine – which will get you feel fuller than ever before.
+The Roux-En-Y Gastric Bypass surgery makes the stomach smaller and allows you to eat a lot less.
+Food then passes through the stomach, allowing food to skip the small intestine, making you feel fuller than ever before.

-Who is the Bypass Surgery For?
+2. Who is the Bypass Surgery For?

-What the Gastric Bypass Surgery Doesn’t Do
+3. What the Gastric Bypass Surgery Doesn’t Do

-What are the risks involved?
+4. What are the Risks Involved?

 Related: Risks of Gastric Bypass Surgery

-Update 2015: Although, gastric bypass was once the leading choice of bariatric surgery options, gastric sleeve is now the most common weight-loss surgery.
+Update 2015: Although gastric bypass was once the leading choice of bariatric surgery options, gastric sleeve is now the most common weight-loss surgery.
 This shift in bariatric surgery preference is due to lower complications and similar expected weight loss.

 5. Post-Op Recovery and Possible Complications